-The LEGO Collectible Minifigures Series 19 have hit the shelves!
+The LEGO Collectible Minifigures (CMF) Series 19 has hit the shelves!
 Let’s check them out!

 Video Game Champ

-Eww, them cloth skirts/towels.
-I’m not a fan of them, but I do lke this Minifigure.
-Sure, he’s simple (there’s a surprise under the towel!) but his expression, shower cap and the little green rubber duck are great additions to any Toy Photographer’s LEGO box!
+Eww, those cloth skirts/towels.
+I’m not a fan of them, but I do like this minifigure.
+Sure, he’s simple (there’s a surprise under the towel!) but his expression, shower cap and the little green rubber duck are great additions to any toy photographer’s LEGO box!

 How cool is the rugby ball?
 I don’t play or follow rugby, but I love this accessory!

-And the ‘missing teeth’ smile and blackened eye face (yes there’s another side!) makes this one a great addition to the Toy Photographer’s toy box!
+And the ‘missing teeth’ smile and black-eye face (yes there’s another side!) makes this one a great addition to the toy photographer’s toy box!

 Bear Costume Guy

 When I first saw preview images of the Bear Costume Guy I wasn’t prepared for how lurid the colours were!
 Man, this one needs sunglasses when you open the packet.
-But, despite the brashness of the colours, the flying heart with a rainbow trail, the pink heart piece and the wonderfully welcomes rainbow printed piece make this addition to the CMF series a winner.
+But, despite the brashness of the colours, the flying heart with a rainbow trail, the pink heart piece and the wonderfully welcome rainbow-printed piece make this addition to the CMF series a winner.